Turbo Takeaways

 You’ll need a plan to pay off your credit card debt as soon as possible to minimize your costs.
 If you’re using a 0% APR credit card, you’ll have to pay off your balance during that period to avoid interest charges.
 Calculate the monthly payment you’ll need to make to clear off your credit card balance to see if you can afford it.

-Buying a car with a credit card is not the best choice unless you’re sure you can pay off the full balance before it is due.
-There are other alternatives that offer lower interest charges and have fewer risks when compared to carrying high balances on your credit cards.
+Paying for a car with a credit card is not the best choice unless you’re sure you can pay off the full balance before it is due.
+There are other options that offer lower interest charges and have fewer risks when compared to carrying high balances on your credit cards.
 Consider these alternatives instead.

 Get a Car Loan